 Austrian tax law knows two different income taxes: income tax (Einkommenssteuer, ESt) and corporate income tax (Körperschaftssteuer, KÖSt).
 While the income tax (ESt) for individuals is progressive tax-system designed as a depending on the actual amount of income, the corporate income tax (KÖSt) is set uniformly at 25% of the taxable income or, in the case of limited liability, at 25% of the taxable income earned within Austria.
-A current tax reform will gradually reduce the corporate income tax (KÖSt) to 23% over to course of two years beginning in 2023 (1% from January 1, 2023, 1% from January 1, 2024).
-Legal entities that fall under the corporate income tax are limited companies (most notably GmbH and AG), institutions and foundations. but also regional authorities and professional bodies (e.g., Chamber of Commerce).
+Legal entities that fall under the corporate income tax are limited companies (most notably GmbH and AG), institutions and foundations, but also regional authorities and professional bodies (e.g. Chamber of Commerce).
 In contrast to other EU countries, there are no other taxes on the profit (e.g. a trade tax).